antoinejaussoin/retro-board/README.md

 ### Prerequisites 💿

 - You must obtain a self-hosting licence, please contact support@retrospected.com to get one.
-- When buying a licence, a ready-to-run `docker-compose.yml` file will be sent to you with installation instructions.
+- When buying a licence, a ready-to-run `docker-compose.yml` file will be sent to you by email with installation instructions.
 - You must have [docker](https://www.docker.com) and [docker-compose](https://docs.docker.com/compose/) installed on your system.

 ### Try it out 🚀